pharmpy/pharmpy/docs/amd.rst

     res.summary_individuals_count

 Finally, you can see a summary of any errors and warnings of the final selected model in ``summary_errors``.
-See :py:func:`pharmpy.modeling.summarize_errors` for information on the content of this table.
+See :py:func:`pharmpy.tools.summarize_errors` for information on the content of this table.

 .. pharmpy-execute::
     :hide-code: